 N.E.S.T.
 Pre-Arrival Program

 If you want an early connection to UMW campus culture and activities, consider the pre-arrival program N.E.S.T.
 (New Experiences for Students Transitioning).
-This program spans August 21-24 and offers a unique opportunity to get a jump on exploring UMW and surrounding attractions as well as bonding with fellow students.
+This program starts the Saturday before the traditional move-in and offers a unique opportunity to get a jump on exploring UMW and surrounding attractions as well as bonding with fellow students.
 Space is limited, and there is an associated cost.
-To register or learn more, visit the N.E.S.T. website or call (540) 654-2272.
+To register or learn more, visit the N.E.S.T. website.

 - Keep your vehicle on paved areas only unless directed otherwise by UMW staff.
 When your vehicle is empty, move it off campus so others may move closer.